Cylons: Numbered models

 Fleet News Service reporter D'Anna Biers, portrayed by Lucy Lawless, comes aboard the Galactica in the season two episode "Final Cut" to investigate her suspicions of a military cover-up surrounding recent civilian deaths aboard the Gideon.
 She is revealed to be a Cylon when another copy of her is shown viewing her report among the Cylons.
 D'Anna is a Number Three model, who are depicted as "calculating and duplicitous", and known to manipulate both humans and other Cylons as necessary.
 In "Downloaded", D'Anna realizes that the newly resurrected Caprica Six and Boomer's experiences have made them more sympathetic to humans, and their celebrity creates the dangerous possibility that they could influence other Cylons.
 She schemes to have them boxed, but they escape.
 In season three, D'Anna becomes obsessed with learning the identities of the so-called Final Five Cylons, which is forbidden knowledge.
 She finally succeeds in "Rapture", dying in the attempt.
 D'Anna resurrects, but she and all Number Threes are promptly boxed as punishment.

 John Cavil, portrayed by Dean Stockwell, is a religious counselor on the Galactica in the season two finale "Lay Down Your Burdens".
 He is revealed to be a Cylon when a duplicate Cavil is spotted among a newly-arrived group of refugees from Caprica.
 Cavil and his fellow Number One models possess an exceptional disgust for humans, advocating that they be culled down to near extinction.
 Cavil also has little respect for other Cylon models, including the Final Five who created him, and freely manipulates, reprograms and even decommissions them as needed to further his goals.
-In "No Exit", Cavil reveals that he destroyed the entire line of a 13th model of Cylon, named Daniel, out of jealousy.
+In "No Exit", Cavil reveals that he destroyed the entire line of Number Sevens, a 13th model of Cylon named Daniel, out of jealousy.